agentfoo88/GratiStellar-legal/PRIVACY_POLICY.md

 ---

-*This privacy policy was last updated on [INSERT DATE] and is effective immediately.*
+*This privacy policy was last updated on November 17, 2025 and is effective immediately.*